Jayson Werth: Philadelphia Phillies (2007–2010)

 Entering the final year of his contract with the Phillies, a strong performance from Werth in 2010 had the potential to lead to an expensive long-term contract the following season.
 After starting the year on a hot streak, batting .327 with none home runs and leading MLB with 22 doubles through his first 44 games, Werth then failed to reach base in his next five, striking out in 10 out of 17 at bats and taking a few days off to focus on adjusting his swing.
 The slump extended well into July.
 Between May 21 and July 20, he batted only .236 with 55 strikeouts in 48 games, while the Phillies had a 22–29 record in that same time frame.
 Werth also came under fire during this period when, on July 8, he yelled at a fan who caught a foul ball in the stands that Werth wanted to catch to end the inning.
 He apologized for the incident, which he said occurred "in the heat of the moment".
 Werth then broke his 29-game home run drought on July 28 against Rodrigo López of the Arizona Diamondbacks, and in the last 13 games before the Phillies clinched their postseason berth, he batted .354 with six home runs and 17 RBI.
 For the season overall, Werth was second on the Phillies with a .296 average, 27 home runs, and 85 RBI; best on the team with 106 runs scored, a .388 OBP, and a .532 slugging percentage; and he led the entire NL with 46 doubles.

 The Phillies swept the Reds in the 2010 NLDS, but Werth went only 2-for-12 at the plate.
-That changed during the NLCS, when Werth's 13th career posteason home run both set an NL record and helped lead the Phillies to a 4–2 victory over the San Francisco Giants in Game 5.
+That changed during the NLCS, when Werth's 13th career postseason home run both set an NL record and helped lead the Phillies to a 4–2 victory over the San Francisco Giants in Game 5.
 The Giants would eliminate the Phillies in the next game, however, preventing Werth from reaching a third consecutive World Series.
 That December, Werth declined the Phillies' salary arbitration offer, officially becoming a free agent.